The LaGrange County Courthouse in Indiana (1878-)

 The 125-foot clock tower still features the original, functioning clock and bell.
 It was a little before noon when I made it to town.

-Maybe Universal Studios should ghost-whisper T.J.
-Tolan back from the grave to design that area of the backlot, since he was responsible for LaGrange’s beautiful courthouse, as well as Rockville’s, Warsaw’s, and at least four others around the midwest.
-Of his portfolio, the LaGrange County Courthouse stands out due to its unique design- two stories, rectangular building features four corner pavilions capped with their own mansard roofs and dormer windows.
-A low, hipped roof covers the rest of the courthouse.
-It supports a clock tower that rises 125 feet above the ground and contains the original, 1878 bell and clock works2.
-Of the other courthouses in the state, I’d say that its closest match is Elkhart County’s in nearby Goshen, which features similar elements of Georgian styling.
-Maybe I just mentally associate the two since I used to see them both nearly every other weekend in quick succession.
+Maybe Universal Studios should whisper T.J.
+Tolan back from the grave to design that area of the backlot.
+After all, he was responsible for LaGrange’s beautiful courthouse, as well as Rockville’s, Warsaw’s, and at least four others around the midwest.
+Of his portfolio, the LaGrange County Courthouse stands out due to its unique design, which features four corner pavilions capped with their own mansard roofs and dormer windows.

 The surrounding grove of trees makes the courthouse square incredibly picturesque, but difficult to photograph.

-The current courthouse replaced a frame courthouse in Lima, as well as a second frame courthouse erected in LaGrange when the county seat moved in 18433.
+The courthouse I took photos of replaced a frame courthouse in the extinct community of Lima, as well as a second wooden courthouse erected in LaGrange when the county seat moved in 18433.
 Although it’s predominantly brick, the courthouse has a limestone foundation separated from the walls by a sandstone sill.
 Only a few, minor, modifications have been made over the years.
 Exterior entrances to public bathrooms were added on the north and south sides of the courthouse at some point, as well as a small storage area that’s been cribbed to the basement stairs.
-Aside from being covered in trees, the courtyard also features a replica of the original bandstand.
-A decorative iron fence has long since been removed from the square, as has a windmill originally used to provide water the courthouse4

 A lack of greenery made shooting the courthouse much easier.